A DIY Wall-to-Wall Floating Desk made with a butcher block countertop is a sturdy and attractive work/study solution for small spaces.

 But first things first.
 I booked The Boy an appointment at Roosters to have his hair cut.
 It had been been 151 days since his last visit, and he was starting to look like a New Zealand lamb that had escaped the farmer’s shears.

 Up in Connecticut, everything was still shut down when we left, so I had no choice but to watch that hair grow and grow and grow.

 On his second day in Georgia, a great weight was lifted from his head.

 Freshly shorn, he was ready to help his dear old dad.

 Our first order of business was to set up his study room.
 There is a small walk-in closet in one of the bedrooms – the room that is now his TV lounge.
-We turned it into a his study room.
-I’ll post about that closet-to-study makeover next, but today I wanted to share with you a really simple and (relatively) cheap DIY floating wall-to-wall desk.
+We turned it into his study room.
+I’ll post about that closet-to-study makeover next, but today I wanted to share with you a really simple and (relatively) cheap DIY wall-to-wall floating desk.

 In this case, the “wall-to-wall” part makes this a patented “Simple Stupid” Navage Patch DIY.